Open-Future-Foundation/DGA/chapter4.md

 (3) Where personal data are provided, the European data altruism consent form shall ensure that data subjects are able to give consent to and withdraw consent from a specific data processing operation in compliance with the requirements of Regulation (EU) 2016/679.

 (4) The form shall be available in a manner that can be printed on paper and read by humans as well as in an electronic, machine-readable form.

+(4a) Where non-personal data are provided, the European data altruism consent form shall ensure that data holders are able to give permissions to and withdraw permissions from a specific data processing operation notably in case of misuse of data.

+To that extent, the European data altruism consent form shall allow to specify the purposes for the intended uses.